johnny353535/yoi/docs/_pages/components/icon.md

 ```
 ## Modifiers

-Use the modifiers `.icon--small, .icon--large, .icon--xlarge` to render icons in different sizes:
+Render icons in different sizes with the modifiers `.icon--small, .icon--large, .icon--xlarge`:

 ```html
 <!-- example -->